Linux for Network Engineers Training Course

 Advanced Boot Camp for Developers Infomatica PowerCenter 9.5.1

-28 HoursThe Advanced Boot Camp for Developers Informatica PowerCenter 9.5.1 course is a hands-on, instructor-led course designed to provide developers with the skills and knowledge required to design and build data integration solutions using the Informatica PowerCenter Desktop and Server components.
-This course covers mapping design, debugging and job performance optimization as well as control flow and workflow management.
-In addition, students get an introduction to advanced integration solutions, as well as service and process management.
-The course includes lectures, workshops, on-site training and full use of the Informatica products.
-The course is intended for informatica developers responsible for load data into target systems and for developing mappings of the data.
-The Advanced Boot Camp for Developers Informatica PowerCenter 9.5.1 course is aimed at enabling developers to become more productive, efficient and confident when designing PowerCenter solutions.
-Upon completion, participants should have a good working knowledge of PowerCenter Server as well data integration solutions.
+28 HoursThis Advanced Developer Boot Camp for Informatica PowerCenter 9.5.1 is a practical, instructor-led programme designed to equip developers with the essential skills and knowledge needed to design and construct data integration solutions using both the Informatica PowerCenter Desktop and Server components.
+The curriculum encompasses mapping design, debugging techniques, job performance optimisation, control flow management, and workflow administration.
+Furthermore, students receive an introduction to advanced integration strategies, along with service and process management.
+The training comprises lectures, workshops, on-site instruction, and comprehensive access to Informatica products.
+The course is tailored for Informatica developers tasked with loading data into target systems and developing data mappings.
+It aims to empower developers to become more productive, efficient, and confident when designing PowerCenter solutions.
+Upon successful completion, participants will possess a solid working knowledge of PowerCenter Server and data integration solutions.

 Developing Applications for ONOS